Balein-Fercoadee/MontyHallSimulator/readme.md

 To use the default number of trials and threads:

+`./MontyHallSimulator`

-`./MontyHallSimulator` will execute 100,000 trials on one thread.
+This will execute the simulator 100,000 trials on one thread.

 To supply the number of trials: